 We spent some time scouring the internet to find some nuggets related to this particular habit.

-- Circle of Influence: It is an interesting take by Franklin Covey about how proactive people influence the circle which they have a control over.
+Circle of Influence is an interesting take by Franklin Covey in 7 habits be proactive about how proactive people influence the circle over which they have control over.
 If one is proactive then they can take small steps and redefine the purpose of their existence in one role and take steps for the greater good.

-- Be Proactive Board: This Pinterest board around being proactive.
-It has some interesting ideas for kids, teens, professionals to follow.
+Be Proactive Board: This Pinterest board is about proactive 7 habits.
+It has some interesting ideas for kids, teens, and professionals to follow.
 You can check it out for sure and if possible share and save some.

 I found that I could develop my sense of proactivity by tuning in with my daily frustrations.
 The more I’d realize what doesn’t work around me, the more inclined I’d be to want to fix it if possible.

-Pay attention to what frustrates you in your day life and find a way to solve it if possible.
+- Pay attention to what frustrates you in your daily life and find a way to solve it if possible.
 By fixing the small issues of every day, we will start taking responsibility.